Sharing is caring!

 Step 2: Let’s make yogurt!

-2. Remove pot from heat and let cool to 110 degrees.
+4. Remove the inner pot from the Instant Pot and let it cool to 115 degrees.
 You can place your pot in an ice bath if you need to hurry this process along.
+I am usually doing this in the evening and set it on the stove to cool down while I’m cleaning up the kitchen and getting ready for bed.

-3. Remove ½ cup of milk from the pot and place in a glass measuring cup.
-Add 1 packet of starter culture, or 3 tablespoons of plain yogurt, and mix well.
+5. Remove 1 cup of milk from the pot and place it in a glass measuring cup.
+Add your starter culture, or 1/4 cup of plain yogurt, and mix well.

-5. Pour the yogurt into whatever container you will be culturing it in.
-If you are using the instant pot, you can just leave it be.
+7. Pour the yogurt into whatever container you will be culturing it in.
+If you are using the Instant Pot, you can just leave it be.

-6. At this point, your goal is to cover it and keep it at 110 degrees for 5 – 12 hours.
-If using the instant pot, you simply put on the lid and hit the “yogurt” button until it says “Normal” and set the time for 6 hours.
+8. At this point, your goal is to cover it and keep it at 110 degrees for 6 – 12 hours.
+If using the Instant Pot, you simply put on the lid and hit the “yogurt” button until it says “Normal” and set the time for 6 hours.
+Another method is to pour the yogurt mixture into quart-size mason jars, add lids, and then place in a cooler with bath towels around the jars.
+Check to see if they have set around the 6-hour mark, just as you do with the Instant Pot method.

-7. At the 6 hour mark, you will check it to see if it has set, but it may take up to 12 hours to be to the consistency and taste that you like.
+9. At the 6 hour mark, you will check it to see if it has set, but it may take up to 12 hours to be to the consistency and taste that you like.
 The longer you culture it, the thicker and tangier it will get.
+We personally love ours right about the 8 hour mark.
+You will know when it has set when you tilt the pot or container and the yogurt pulls away from the side, instead of just running up the side.
+Note that it will thicken more upon chilling it.

 FAQs